Geology of the Living Earth

 We`ll have daily indoor session (lectures, workshops, seminars) and half day excursions and some full day field trips.
 Cars required.

 On Mull we live in shared holiday cottages in single, double or twin rooms.
+Or: you bring your own tent and use our campsite.
 Meals are self-organized within the households (bring and share food!).
 Some meals will be with the whole group (prepared for us) and sometimes we have a pick nick or go to a pub.

 Full course £380